 Inclusion: Thoughts, ideas, and perspectives of all employees matter

 Through one-on-one coaching, the organization teaches tools that give employees confidence and empowers them to share their opinions.
-This enables employees to speak up about their feelings and share their ideas around their company’s processes, projects, or strategic growth.
-It also sets employees up to offer tactics they believe could help expand their company.
+This DEIB initiative enables employees to speak up about their feelings and share their ideas about their company’s processes, projects, or strategic growth.
+It also sets employees up to suggest tactics they believe could help expand their company.

 Belonging: Engaging the full potential of all employees so that views, beliefs, and values are integrated